-17. SEGMENT REPORTING

-The Company is engaged in the business of making strategic long term investment and all activities revolve around such business.
+11. SEGMENT REPORTING The Company is engaged in the business of making strategic long term investment and all activities revolve around such business.
 Accordingly, this is the only reportable segment of the company.

-18. EARNINGS PER SHARE
+12. EARNINGS PER SHARE

-As At 31- Mar-20 As At 31-Mar-19 Particulars Amount (INR) Amount (USD) Amount (INR) Amount (USD) Net profit for the period - - 58,747 840 Weighted average number of equity shares 100 100 100 100 Nominal Value of equity share N.A.
+As At 31-M larch-24 As At 31-Mar ch-23

+Particulars Amount (INR) Amount (USD) Amount (INR) Amount (USD)

+Net profit for the period - • - - 1

+Weighted average number of equity shares 100 100 100 100

+Nominal Value of equity share N.A.
 1 N.A.
+1

-1 Basic and Diluted Earning per share - - 587 8
+Basic and Diluted Earning per share - - - -

-19. CAPITAL MANAGEMENT
+13. CAPITAL MANAGEMENT

 For the purpose of the Company's capital management, equity includes issued equity capital, convertible preference shares, share premium and all other equity reserves attributable to the equity holders of the Company.
 The primary objective of the Company's capital management is to maximize the shareholder value.
 The Company's Capital Management objectives are to maintain equity including all reserves to protect economic viability and to finance any growth opportunities that may be available in future so as to maximize shareholders' value.
-The Company is monitoring capital using debt equity ratio as its base, which is debt to equity.
-The company's policy is to keep debt equity ratio below three and infuse capital if and when required through issue of new shares and/or better operational results and efficient working capital management.